alemures/taskerjs/README.md

 taskerjs
 ===
-This module contains features to process tasks.
+Utilities to work with tasks.

 ### Installation
 `npm install taskerjs`